raimohanska/node-intertechno-sender/README.md

 - Both the data and the power Pins of the 315/433Mhz emitter must be connected to the RPi.
 Note the number of the ~~WiringPi data~~ BCM Pin. (see http://wiringpi.com/pins/)
+- Currently doesn't compile with Node.js version 10 and above.

 ## Usage